 According to University of Kentucky Agriculture Extension Office a flock of 25 meat birds weighing 5 pounds at butcher time will go through 5 fifty-pound bags of feed.

-My local granary, which is about an hour and 20 minutes from us, I can get organic very freshly milled feed.
-At the time I ordered my meat birds we were just going into shelter at home so I didn't know how long certain businesses could stay open and serve the public.
+My local granary, which is about an hour and twenty minutes from us, I can get organic very freshly milled feed.
+At the time I ordered my meat birds we were just going into the shelter at home so I didn't know how long certain businesses could stay open and serve the public.
 So I calculated out and bought the amount of feed I would need to raise the meat birds from chick to eight weeks of age.

 If you're used to raising regular laying hens, be prepared to feed much more often and a lot more feed.
 Our hens will go through their feed in about four days.
 The meat chickens will go through the same amount in about a day.
 Granted, we had about twice as many meat chickens, but they were young and not full grown.